netw0rm/atlaskit/packages/ak-component-base/docs/USAGE.md

 ## Using the component

-This component is meant as a base for other components to extend.
-To build the base component, you will need to inject the `Component` and `prop` dependencies like so:
+This component is used as a base for other components that need to be extended.
+To build the base component, you will need to inject the `Component` and `prop` dependencies.

+Example:

 ```
 import { Component, prop } from 'skatejs';